 Martin Johnson

 I have worked as a researcher in the organisation since 2002.
 Prior to this I was a primary teacher.
-I am a Fellow of the International Society for Design and Development in Education, an Executive Member of the British Association for International and Comparative Education, and a member of the Editorial Board of the Journal of Vocational Education & Training.
+I am an Honorary Associate Professor at UCL Institute of Education, a Fellow of the International Society for Design and Development in Education, an Executive Member of the British Association for International and Comparative Education, and a member of the Editorial Board of the Journal of Vocational Education & Training.
 The focus of much of my work is on the interaction between assessment, learning, and curriculum issues.
 My projects range across academic and vocationally related contexts and investigate assessment issues in diverse sectors (e.g., primary through to post-compulsory education).
 My general research interest is on how to better understand assessment as enacted practice, and this has involved using assorted qualitative research methods to gather the perspectives of those involved with, or affected by, assessment.

 Publications